 Unfortunately, many parents set unrealistically high expectations for their children, who then learn to feel bad about themselves when they don’t meet those expectations.

 Similarly, anxiety can make you feel broken.
-You might suffer from a generalized anxiety disorder, which manifests as excessive worry or concern about your life and your future, or you might struggle with social ancestry, characterized by feelings of worry, judgment, and even panic around people or in crowded spaces.
+You may suffer from a generalized anxiety disorder, which manifests as excessive worry or concern about your life and your future, or you may struggle with social ancestry, characterized by feelings of worry, judgment, and even panic around people or in crowded spaces.

 Trauma is one of the leading causes of mental health issues like depression and anxiety, and is a significant contributor to the feeling that one is somehow ‘broken’ or inherently flawed.